adelnehme/python-for-excel-users-webinar/README.md

 </p>
 <br><br>

-## **How to transition from Spreadsheets to Python**
+## **Python for Excel Users live training**

-Welcome to this live, hands-on training where you will learn how to upgrade from being a spreadsheet user to using Python.
+Welcome to this live, hands-on training where you will learn how to upgrade from being an Excel user to using Python.

 In most organizations across all industries, data fluency, technical skills and a data-driven mindset are becoming sought after skills that drive organizational success in the digital age.
-This shift has spurred on the adoption of tools that go beyond spreadsheets, which allow for more robust data analysis, visualization and presentation.
+This shift has spurred on the adoption of tools that go beyond Excel, which allow for more robust data analysis, visualization and presentation.
 In this notebook, you will learn:

 * How to import Excel files into `pandas`.
 * Filter, add new columns, and explore DataFrames.